GlenDhingra/Kathak-Dance-Movement-Recognition-and-Correction-Using-Google-s-Mediapipe/README.md

 - **Real-time Posture Detection:** The core objective of this project is to detect and recognize Kathak dance movements in real time.
 This provides an invaluable tool for learners and instructors to ensure correct form and alignment.

-- **Learning Software:** By tracking body, hand, and facial landmarks, we've created a learning software that offers insights and corrections for dancers, helping them refine their skills.
+- **Learning Software:** By tracking body, hand, and facial landmarks, I have created a learning software that offers insights and corrections for dancers, helping them refine their skills.

-- **Academic Recognition:** Our research and development in this area have been recognized and accepted in the academic world, with a technical paper accepted at the 14th ICCCNT IEEE Conference.
+- **Academic Recognition:** My research and development in this area have been recognized and accepted in the academic world, with a technical paper accepted at the 14th ICCCNT IEEE Conference.

 ## Technical Paper

-We are pleased to share that our work in this project has resulted in a detailed technical paper that delves into our methodology, findings, and contributions.
+I am pleased to share that my work on this project has resulted in a detailed technical paper that delves into our methodology, findings, and contributions.
 The paper includes the following sections:

 - **Introduction:** An overview of the project, its significance, and the problem it aims to solve.